Scroll down this page or click on specific site name to view features on the following Rutherford County attractions/points of interest:

 The Bechtler House helps preserve the legacy of Christopher Bechtler [pronounced Beckler], a German immigrant who operated a private mint in Rutherford County at the height of the North Carolina gold rush.
 In addition to producing $2.50 and $5.00 coins, Bechtler minted the very first $1.00 gold coins in America, 17 years before the United States Mint began producing them.

-Bechtler migrated to America in 1829, along with his two sons, Augustus and Charles, and a nephew, Carl.
-After residing briefly in Philadelphia, the men relocated to Rutherford County.
+Bechtler migrated to America in 1829, along with his two sons, Augustus and Charles, and a nephew, John Christoph.
+After residing briefly in Philadelphia, Bechtler and his sons, along with John Christoph's older brother Carl, moved to Rutherford County.
 At the time of their arrival in 1830, the nation’s principle supply of gold came from Rutherford, Rowan, Cabarrus, and Mecklenburg counties.
-After opening a jewelry business, Bechtler began mining operations on his own, but was soon convinced by US Congressman Samuel Carson that his talents and expertise as jeweler could be put to better use by opening a much-needed mint, where local gold could be converted into coin, rather than being shipped to Philadelphia for minting.
+After opening a jewelry business, Bechtler began mining operations on his own.
+He was soon convinced by US Congressman Samuel Carson that his talents and expertise as a jeweler could be put to better use by opening a much-needed mint, where local gold could be converted into coin, rather than being shipped to Philadelphia for minting.
 Bechtler did so, quickly establishing for himself a reputation as an honest man who produced coins equal to or superior in quality to those made in Philadelphia.
-The Bechtler mint stamped more than two-and-a-half million dollars in gold coins during its two decades of operation.
+The Bechtler mint stamped between 2.25 and 2.5 million dollars in gold coins during its two decades of operation.
 The fee for converting gold into coins was $2.50 for every $100 minted.
 The establishment of a United States Mint in Charlotte in 1837, combined with an ever-decreasing amount of locally-mined gold during the 1840s, finally led to the closing of the Rutherford mint.
 By that time, Christopher Bechtler and both his sons had already died.
 Ironically, Bechtler’s death was directly attributable to his working with the harmful agents used in the process of refining gold.

 The Bechtler House, built for Christopher in 1838, started as a two-story house with one room on each side of the central hallway on both floors.
-It has been converted into a museum, with the single most significant artifact being the actual press used to stamp America’s first one dollar gold coin.
-The house is open Thursdays from 10-12 and Fridays and Saturdays from 12-3.
+It has been converted into a "heritage center," with the single most significant artifact being the actual press used to stamp America’s first one dollar gold coin.
+Appopriately, one representative coin of each of the three denominations Bechtler minted are also on display.
+Another noteworthy artifact is Augustus Bechtler's 50-caliber double barrel rifle, inscribed "A. Bechtler" and "N Carolina" in gold inlay.
+The house is open Fridays from 10 AM to 1 PM and Saturdays from 10 AM to 3 PM.
+The house is open Monday through Thursday by appointment.
 Admission is free.
-828-287-6113
+828-286-9977

 Located approximately three miles north of Rutherfordton, on Gilboa Church Road, is the Bechtler Mint Site Historic Park.
-Although no historic buildings remain, the park has several informative display panels on the landscaped grounds.
+Although no historic buildings remain, the park has several informative display panels on the landscaped grounds, inlcluding an interactive exhibit entitled "Hidden Floor of Gold," which demonstrates Bechtler's method of capturing and retaining gold dust often lost in the assaying process.
 The park may also include the location of the Bechtler mine.

 One need hardly be a car enthusiast to enjoy a stroll down memory lane at the Bennett Classics Antique Auto Museum in Forest City.
 The 20,000-square-foot facility exhibits about 70 vintage automobiles at any given time, from some of the earliest Model T’s all the way through the late 1970s.
 Complimenting the impressive collection of cars is a small assortment of trucks, tractors, and motorcycles.
 The Museum showcases the collection of brothers Buddy and Joe Bennett, who came by their love of automobiles quite naturally – their uncle, Joe Young, opened a Ford dealership in Burnsville, NC, in 1920.
 By the time they seriously began collecting cars in the early 70s, the brothers had already moved to Forest City.
 In May, 2007, they opened the doors to the Museum, and the facility has steadily grown in popularity for the best of reasons – it spotlights some of the best and most beloved cars ever to roll off Detroit’s assembly lines.